|Location:||Fiji, Vanuatu, Solomon Islands, Papua New Guinea|

 |Duration:||Between 25 and 35 days of work within the time frame|

 |Closing Date:||Candidates should submit their interest before 18 Oct 21|

 |Evaluation Type:||End-of-project final evaluation by an independent external evaluation team|

-UnitingWorld is seeking an external evaluation team to conduct an end of project evaluation for a 3-year program, Gender Equality Theology (GET) Institutional Transformation (GET-IT) Program.
+UnitingWorld is seeking an external evaluation consultant to conduct an end of project evaluation for the Theology of Disaster Resilience in a Changing Climate project

 Please see the Terms of Reference for full details.

-Interested candidates should submit their interest as soon as possible, to Mya Rae, firstname.lastname@example.org
+Interested candidates should submit their interest before 18/10/21 to Mia Berry, at firstname.lastname@example.org